JustRaika/JustRaika/README.md

 - 👋 Hello everyone, I’m ✨ @JustRaika! ✨
-- 👀 I'm a concept artist and a coding maniac.
+- 👀 Calling myself a concept artist and a coding maniac.
 Also love lifting heavy objects at the gym.
-- 🌱 I’m currently learning Java btw! ^-^
+- 🌱 Currently learning to code in Java! ^-^
-- 💞️ Looking to collaborate on web projects - I can code in HTML, CSS, PHP and and enjoy working on web templates in Figma!
+- 💞️ I'm also super passionate about any web projects, yes.
-- 📫 Reach out to me on LinkedIn -> https://www.linkedin.com/in/ddegtyareva
+- 📫 Find me posting weird stuff on here -> https://www.linkedin.com/in/ddegtyareva